Mooshieblob1/mooshieblob1.github.io/README.md

-# 🪄 Data Science Portfolio 🪄
+# Data Science & Web Developer Portfolio
 Welcome to my digital haven for all things data science and web design!
 This README serves as a portal to explore my projects and delve into my skillset.

 ## About the Data Alchemist